KumarVaibhav27/KumarVaibhav27/README.md

 - 👋 Hi, I’m @KumarVaibhav27
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning LLM
+- 🌱 I’m currently learning ML in depth
-- 💞️ I’m looking to collaborate on LLM Projects
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me: kvaibhavus@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Machine learning is not going to destroy Humanity